bhavinpatel9498/bpatel68/itmo-544/Week-03/Questions.md

    Redundancy   : Duplication of nodes to handle failover situations.

    Replication  : Synchronization of data between nodes.

+   * Always achieve redundancy throguh load balancer via proper routing and smart mechanism in place to avoid burdening one system.
+   * Analyze and design system in a way that it have minimum impact on features or functionalities because of multiple nodes.
+   * Think of data replication strategy among nodes to avoid any delay in circulating information. e.g. user login status.
+   * Design a system by which nodes can communicate with each other seamless.
+   * Avoid storing repeated and redundant files on all nodes instead store them in master node and use it from there. e.g. cookies or generated reports.

 ### 4. Give an example of a partially implemented process in your current environment.
 What would you do to fully implement it?